 The application formalities for a study stay at our Swiss partner universities (Swiss-European Mobility Programme) are the same as for the ERASMUS programme.

-If, however, you are interested in a research stay at ETH Zurich, please take a look at our website on this topic and contact us.
+For SEMP we have a separate website for you.
+If you are interested in a research stay at ETH Zurich, please have a look at our website on this topic and contact us.

 I would like to do ERASMUS in the United Kingdom.
 How is this project Influenced by the Brexit?